andreivadimovich/yii2-app-advanced/api/README.md

 <pre>
 PUT http://localhost/v1/file-lists/_ID_?name=_FILE_NAME_
 </pre>
 The file contents is in the body.
-The file name is a GET parameter.
+The file name is a contained in GET parameter.

 Example of the request in httpie utility
 <pre>